What I’m Reading or Referencing

 Art, music, literature is a sharing; that a live, alternating current is passing swiftly between teller and listener; that a listener (even though imaginary or transcendent) is absolutely essential in the process.

-4. Tim Keller & Katherine Leary Alsdorf have authored a compelling perspective on “being a Christian” in the context of “work” in Every Good Endeavor.
+5. Tim Keller & Katherine Leary Alsdorf have authored a compelling perspective on living your faith in the context of work, from the perspective of being Christian, in Every Good Endeavor.
 They immediately acknowledge that living out your faith at work unfortunately “seems relegated to small symbolic gestures, to self-righteous abstinence from certain behaviors, and to political alignments on the top cultural and legal issues of the day.”
 My favorite excerpts were:

 Every Christian should be able to identify, with conviction and satisfaction, the ways in which his or her work participates with God in his creativity and cultivation.
 Whenever we bring order out of chaos, whenever we draw out creative potential, whenever we elaborate and “unfold” creation beyond where it was when we found it, we are following God’s pattern of creative cultural development.